HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-And it is found that 57.4% of mobile pages have 0 KB of unminified JS whereas 17.9% of those have 0-10 kilobytes of unminified JS.
+And it is found that 57.4% of mobile pages have 0 KB of unminified JavaScript.
+This indicates that more than 50% of mobile pages have 100% minification with 0KBs of unminified JavaScript found.
+On the other hand, less than 20% of mobile pages have 0-10 kilobytes of unminified JavaScript with scope for better minification score.
+The rest have less to no minification and these are the pages that fall in category of bad "unminified JS" audit score that we saw in the previous chart.

-{# TODO I don't really understand what this graph is showing me.
-Especially compared to last graph.
-These sound small so is this good?
-Or bad? #}

-The first-party vs. third-party analysis in this case shows that 82% of the average mobile page's unminified JS bytes actually come from first-party scripts.
+The first-party vs. third-party analysis in this case shows that 82% of the average mobile pages' unminified JS bytes actually come from first-party scripts.
+This indicates that the third-party scripts are definitely doing better than the first-party ones in the case of minification.

 {{ figure_markup(
   image="average-unminified-js-bytes.png",